SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 Overall, SNICKERS showed how quickly a simple idea can be turned into something people wouldn't just share, but also try.

-In other news, MARS Incorporated recently dropped a campaign promoting SKITTLES Gummies, taking a surreal cinematic approach to redefine softness in the candy category.
+Meanwhile, MARS Incorporated recently dropped a campaign promoting SKITTLES Gummies, taking a surreal cinematic approach to redefine softness in the candy category.

 Find the teams driving growth and engagement across every platform.
+Check out the top digital marketing agencies in our directory.